 - introducing card jackpot lotteries under strict operating requirements

-- licensing thresholds for bingo – allowing minor bingo sessions between $500-$9000 to operate without a licence and increasing the maximum number of allowable bingo sessions per week from three to five for both minor and major bingo sessions
+- licensing thresholds for bingo – allowing minor bingo where the gross proceeds of a session do not exceed $1000 to operate without a licence and increasing the maximum number of allowable bingo sessions per week from three to five for both minor and major bingo sessions

 - products provided by licensed lottery and bingo suppliers – the addition of new prescribed products, including bingo sheets and instant lottery ticket vending machines